natsuneko-laboratory/animator-controller-tool-post-processing/README.md

 ## Installation

-1. Download UnityPackage from BOOTH (Recommended)
+1. Download UnityPackage from GitHub Releases
 2. Install via NPM Scoped Registry
+3. Clone GitHub Repository and Copy Scripts

 ### Download UnityPackage

-You can download latest version of UnityPackage from BOOTH (Not Yet Provided).
+You can download latest version of UnityPackage from GitHub Releases (Not Yet Provided).
 Extract downloaded zip package and install UnityPackage into your project.

 ### Install via NPM